Invoca/developer-docs/source/api_documentation/transactions_api/_advertiser_param_table.rst

   * - sale_amount
     - Sale Amount
-    - [Call center integration only] &nbsp;Total order amount (not including shipping) as reported by the call center.
+    - [Call center integration only] Total order amount (not including shipping) as reported by the call center.

   * - signal_10_value
     - Signal: 10